Introduction

 • our retrieval of personal information when you apply for a verified identity

-• amendment, cancellation, suspension or revocation of a verified identity
+• amendment, cancellation, suspension, or revocation of a verified identity

 • disputes